-- 7.3 Expenditure is expected to be £65.96 million representing a £3.82 million variance to the revised estimate of £69.78 million.
+7.3 Expenditure is expected to be £65.96 million representing a £3.82 million variance to the revised estimate of £69.78 million.
 If a project is on the approved programme, it is an indicator that the project has started or is near to starting following the approval of a final business case by Executive.
-Whilst actual expenditure for the period of £2.95 million may seem low, a number of significant projects are in progress.
-These include: - ED25 Guildford Park infrastructure works (£3.76 million) this scheme received planning consent in November 2016 and initial works are progressing with construction of MSCP scheduled for November 2019.
+Whilst actual expenditure for the period of £13.82 million may seem low, a number of significant projects are in progress.
+These include:

+- ED25 Guildford Park infrastructure works (£3.76 million) this scheme received planning consent in November 2016 and initial works are progressing.
 A significant amount of the cost of this project is still on the provisional capital programme awaiting final business case approval. - ED6 Slyfield area Regeneration Project (SaRP) (£15.22 million) work is progressing on the detailed design, pre-planning and site investigation work for this scheme to inform the final business case.
-Report is going to Council on 08 October 2019.
-Pre-agreement invoices (Thames Water) have been signed off with post- agreement in pipeline. - PL9 Crematorium rebuild (£7.26million) work is progressing on this scheme which is scheduled for completion in 2019-20 - ED32 Internal Estate Road CLLR Phase 1 (£8.85 million) a bid for LEP funding has been submitted with decision due July 2019. - ED49 Midleton Industrial Estate redevelopment (£1.8 million) work on design and planning is progressing. - 7.4 In addition to the schemes outlined above, the re-profiling of the following significant amounts that were due to be spent on schemes or projects in 2019-20 will now be carried forward into 2020-21 or vice versa: - Town Centre Gateway Regeneration (£3.48 million) spend now expected in 2020-21.
+Report is going to Council in December 2019.
+Pre-agreement invoices (Thames Water) have been signed off with post- agreement in pipeline. - PL9 Crematorium rebuild (£7.26million) work is progressing on this scheme which is scheduled for completion in 2019-20 - ED32 Internal Estate Road CLLR Phase 1 (£8.85 million) a bid for LEP funding has been submitted with decision pending.
+Building work on this scheme has now started. - ED49 Midleton Industrial Estate redevelopment (£1.8 million) work on design and planning is progressing. - 7.4 In addition to the schemes outlined above, the re-profiling of the following significant amounts that were due to be spent on schemes or projects in 2019-20 will now be carried forward into 2020-21 or vice versa.: - Town Centre Gateway Regeneration (£3.48 million) spend now expected in 2020-21.